Gustorn/zsoltparal.dev/packages/web/README.md

 # ZsoltParal.dev frontend application

-This package contains the main application that's responsible for displaying both static pages and blog content generated from the WordPress site specified in the respective `.env` files.
+This package contains the main application that's responsible for displaying both static pages and blog content generated from the Strapi CMS specified in the respective `.env` files.